BigDataGEO/Dynamics4GenomicBigData/README.txt

 * Section 2 explains how to run the analysis on the condition files created in Section 1.

 Section 1.

+Input files: conditions and macroconditions.

+Subsection 1.1

 Constructing the input files for the pipeline analysis of one or more experimental conditions.

 The information of each experimental condition must be provided in a text file.
 One file for each condition.